kgb1001001/cloudadoptionpatterns/Cloud-Native-DevOps/Automate-Deployment.md

 Automation is not unique to this set of patterns, but it becomes extra important when using multiple vendors.
 Instead of relying on vendor-dependent tooling to manage and protect networks of machines, machines need to be interconnected with an  [Overlay Network](Overlay-Network.md), machines in different vendors’ datacenters get slightly different settings because networks and available memory/cpu sizes differ, and so on.

 Even with a handful of machines, this quickly becomes very error prone when doing manually.
-Whereas good DevOps practices can be postponed by a starting company for a while, when applying the patterns in this paper it should be considered a requirement from day one.
+Whereas many good DevOps practices can be postponed by teams for a while, when applying the patterns in this language, VM Automation becomes critical very quickly.